 Sales Operations Drawbacks

-Sales ops teams address sales inefficiencies to improve the sales process
+Sales ops teams address sales inefficiencies to improve sales meetings.

-When problems exist, sales operations tend to be the catch-all for resolving them rather than using a collaborative approach
+When problems exist, sales operations can tend to be the catch-all for resolving them rather than using a collaborative approach.

 How to Structure Your Sales Operations Program

 The structure of your sales operations program will vary depending on the main goals you want to accomplish, the challenges your sales organization faces, and the solutions you see sales operations presenting.
 Before creating roles or implementing systems, define the scope of your sales operations team so they know the activities and projects they should focus on.